Gouache: History

-A form of gouache, with honey or tragacanth gum as binder, was used in Ancient Egyptian painting.
+A form of gouache, with honey or tragacanth gum as a binder, was used in Ancient Egyptian painting.
 It was also used in European illuminated manuscripts, as well as Persian miniatures.
 Although they are often described as "watercolor", Persian miniatures and Mughal miniatures are predominantly examples of gouache.
 The term gouache, derived from the Italian guazzo, also refers to paintings using this opaque method.
 "Guazzo", Italian for "mud", was originally a term applied to the early 16th-century practice of applying oil paint over a tempera base, which could give a matted effect.
 In the 18th century in France, the term gouache was applied to opaque watermedia.

 During the eighteenth century gouache was often used in a mixed technique, for adding fine details in pastel paintings.
 Gouache was typically made by mixing watercolours based on gum arabic with an opaque white pigment.
 In the nineteenth century, watercolours began to be industrially produced in tubes and a "Chinese white" tube was added to boxes for this purpose.
 Gouache tends to be used in conjunction with watercolor, and often ink or pencil, in 19th-century paintings.

 Later that century, for decorative uses "poster paint" (as it is known in the U.S.), was mass-produced, based on the much cheaper dextrin binder.
 It was sold in cans or as a powder to be mixed with water.
 The dextrin replaced older paint types based on hide glue or size.
 During the twentieth century, gouache began to be specially manufactured in tubes for more refined artistic purposes.
 Initially, gum arabic was used as a binder but soon cheaper brands were based on dextrin, as is most paint for children.